sumhungyee/Latex-BOI/README.md

 # Latex-BOI
-A minimal Python Telegram Bot for LaTeX compilation
+A minimal Python Telegram Bot for LaTeX compilation.
+This telebot is currently run on EC2 under the handle @latexboi.

 ## Instructions
 To install this on a cloud instance, follow these instructions for Debian-based distributions.